AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Troubleshooting
 ===========================================================================

 In rare cases where the controller and a group of gateways are selected for upgrade and a fatal bug is discovered in the new software, a situation where the controller and gateways are stuck running different versions could develop.
-If this condition occurs assistance from Aviatrix Support is required.
+If this condition occurs, assistance from Aviatrix Support is required.
 For example:

 * A controller and gateways are running version 6.5.200.